kokofixcomputers/Commitify/README.md

 git add .
 python commitify.py # Use this instead of `git commit`
 ```
+### Method 2: Executable
+Head over to the release section of the repository and download the latest version!
+Then run the executable in your terminal.
+This is useful in cases where you don't want to install python.

 ## Channels
 There are different channels to download commitify from.
 List of them: